David Boulware: COVID-19

 University of Minnesota's COVID-Out randomized trial testing metformin, ivermectin, and fluvoxamine.
-The Covid-Out trial reported a 42% reduction in COVID-related emergency room visits and hospitalizations with the use of metformin.
-In December 2021, Boulware took the initiate to apply to the U.S. FDA for an Emergency Use Authorization for fluvoxamine 100 mg twice daily.
+The Covid-Out trial reported a 42% reduction in COVID-related emergency room visits and hospitalizations through 14-days with the use of metformin.
+Metformin also had a 58% reduction in hospitalizations through 28-days and reduced long COVID by 41% through 10-months.
+In December 2021 at the beginning of the Omicron wave, Boulware took the initiative to apply to the U.S. FDA for an Emergency Use Authorization for fluvoxamine 100 mg twice daily.
+This low cost generic medicine of fluvoxamine reduced covid-related hospitalizations by 25% as well as reducing ER visits and hospitalizations.
+FDA rejected the EUA request for this low cost generic medicine questioning whether reducing prolonged ER visits and hospitalizations represents a clinically meaningful benefit.
+Dr. Boulware has been a proponent of repurposed medicines which actually have benefit for COVID-19, including metformin, interferon-lambda, and higher-dose fluvoxamine.

 Boulware serves as the national co-chair of the trial steering committee for the NIH ACTIV-6 platform clinical trial testing repurposed medicines for COVID-19.
+ACTIV-6 trial has tested outpatient COVID-19 therapies including ivermectin, inhaled fluticasone, low-dose fluvoxamine 50 mg twice daily, fluvoxamine 100 mg twice daily, montelukast, and metformin.